MarianWadia/MarianIsrael-MarianIsrael/README.md

 - ✨ [Storefront Api](https://github.com/MarianWadia/Udacity-storefrontApi): Backend Api routes for handling products
 - ✨ [Image Processing Api](https://github.com/MarianWadia/Udacity-1st-Image-processing-api): Free image resizing and saving processed image locally.

-You can find more of my projects and repositories on my [GitHub Profile](https://github.com/MarianWadia).
-Additionally, you can check out live versions of some of my projects on my [Portfolio](https://MarianIsrael.com)
+You can find more of my projects and repositories down below feel free to go check them.
+Additionally, you can reach out live versions of some of my projects on my [Portfolio](https://MarianIsrael.com)

 <!-- Contact and Connect Section -->
 ## Contact & Connect